SamborskiMaciej/da.h/README.md

 # da

-Simple dynamic array in C.
+A generic dynamic array in C.